nathanfarlow/art/README.md

-This is a collection of the different art pieces I have made, along with some of the messy code I wrote as a part of the process.
+This is a collection of the different art pieces I have made, along with the resources and messy code I used in the process.